Banner 2026 City Bond Election

 AskRichardsonBondElection@cor.gov

 The Richardson City Council voted Monday, Feb.
-9, 2026 to call an election to be held on Saturday, May 2, 2026, placing a proposed bond program before voters.
+9, 2026 to call the election that was held on Saturday, May 2, 2026.

 About the Bond Election

-Voters will consider five propositions totaling $223.4 million to fund infrastructure, public safety and parks and recreation projects across the city.
+Voters approved (unofficially) five propositions totaling $223.4 million to fund infrastructure, public safety and parks and recreation projects across the city.
 Development of the bond program followed months of public briefings, community feedback and two public hearings.

 Saturday, April 4